RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/SpriteSheets/LoadSpriteSheet.md

 The asset's scope, may be `SCOPE_GLOBAL` or `SCOPE_STAGE`.

 ## Return Value
-This function returns an id to the loaded spritesheet as a `uint16`.
+Returns the ID of the loaded spritesheet as a `uint16`.
 The return value will be `-1` if the animation file failed to load.

 ## Syntax
 === "C"